VinayParida/E-Commerce/README.md

 - A user can login/logout in the system

 ### Customer
-- A customer can edit his profile such as, name, image, addresses, password etc.
+- A customer can edit his profile such as, name, image, addresses, pass# E-Commerceword etc.
 - A customer can list all the products which are made available by the sellers
 - A customer can view in-dept detail of a product such as, images, reviews, product-information,  price, seller details etc
 - A customer can add the product either in its cart or in his wish-list or move the product in between the two